EarlPitts/msc-thesis/contents/01_intro.md

 # Introduction

 Refactorings are program transformations that preserve the semantic meaning of the original program.
-The purpose of refactorings is to improve the structure of already existing source code, based on some criteria (usually readability).
+The purpose of refactoring is to improve the structure of already existing source code, based on some criteria (usually readability).
 This thesis presents a way for checking if refactorings do in fact preserve the functional equivalence of programs before and after some refactoring transformation, without introducing bugs.
 We also provide an implementation with some promising results, although more work is needed for it to be used in real-world applications.